How to Tell People You've Had Weight Loss Surgery

 Help Is Available

-The Marina Weight Loss program at Marina Del Rey Hospital has a clinical psychologist on staff whose job is to help with the personal issues attached to weight loss.
-If you have questions about discussing your procedure with people, please contact us at 310.577.5540.
+We have a clinical psychologist on staff whose job is to help with the personal issues attached to weight loss.
+If you have questions about discussing your procedure with people, please contact us.